-However, in all my experiences, those that I did not wish for; friendship and family in business was the one that did hurt the most, perhaps because of the emotional disadvantages of either losing friends or finding it difficult to convince friends about your ground-breaking idea.
+However, in all my experiences, those that I did not wish for; friendship and family in business were the ones that did hurt the most, perhaps because of the emotional disadvantages of either losing friends or finding it difficult to convince friends about your ground-breaking idea.
 I learned through failure not to hire friends and to manage my expectations.

 As an author of the Foreignpreneur: The 9 Dependencies of Success… What’s the story behind your book?

 Foriegnpreneur is focused on sharing a real-life story, struggles behind starting and building a business contrary to the “Get rich quick syndrome” or “Success in a minute” that most aspiring entrepreneurs are accustomed to.
 Today, aspiring entrepreneurs are flooded with resources, models, and sophisticated techniques that do not reflect the unique challenges that entrepreneurs face on a daily basis.

 I approached the book from an inclusion and diversity perspective by sharing stories drawn from my personal experiences as a foreign entrepreneur and the nine dependencies behind the success of a foreign entrepreneur and what you need to start a small or international business.

 Why was it important to share your story with the world?

 There is a need to tell genuine stories of entrepreneurs for aspiring entrepreneurs to understand the struggles in starting a business and face reality rather than live in fantasies.
 This I believe will enable society to have more long-lasting economic growth through jobs and wealth creation.